Whether you’re a new parent or already have one or two little ones running at your feet, you could have questions about how to prepare baby formula.

-- Unless a child has a specific food allergy or intestinal condition, a cow’s milk-based iron-fortified formula is the standard infant formula used.
-Do not use a low-iron formula.
-Iron is necessary for proper growth and development.
+Unless your child has a specific food allergy or intestinal condition, a cow’s milk-based iron-fortified formula is the standard infant formula used.
+It’s best to avoid low-iron formulas as iron is necessary for proper growth and development.

-- Many formulas have probiotics (“friendly” bacteria to help establish a healthy gut microbiome) or prebiotics which feed the “friendly” bacteria.
+Many formulas also have added polyunsaturated fatty acids– DHA and ARA– for brain and eye development.
+Some also have probiotics (“friendly” bacteria to help establish a healthy gut microbiome) or prebiotics, which feed the “friendly” bacteria.

 How to open and store a new container of baby formula:

-- Once liquid concentrate formula or ready-to-feed formula has been opened, it can be stored, covered in the refrigerator for 48 hours.
+- Liquid concentrate formula or ready-to-feed formula: Once opened, it can be stored and covered in the refrigerator for up to 48 hours.

 - Store unopened cans in a cool, dry, indoor location but not in the refrigerator or freezer.